 (information courtesy of cleantechnica)

-Early EVs had limited range, however battery technology is developing all the time and latest models offer over 150 miles on one full charge – or even up to 300 miles or more in some cases.
+Early EVs had limited range, however battery technology is developing all the time and most of the latest models offer over 250 or 300 miles on one full charge – or even more in some cases.
 Range will be affected by driving style and other factors such as temperature.
 Charging infrastructure is developing and expanding rapidly, with good coverage on motorways, however some more rural locations still have low numbers of chargers.
 There are a number of websites and apps that help with planning a journey in an EV.

-EVs can be more expensive to buy than a petrol or diesel vehicle, but running an electric vehicle can offer savings of around £100 per 1,000 miles depending on the vehicle and driving conditions.
-Servicing costs are significantly lower too, this is a saving of around 10p per mile over an internal combustion engine vehicle.
-A survey of Mitsubishi Outlander PHEV drivers shows that they are driven on EV power alone over 50% of the time and can achieve real-world fuel consumption of 100MPG (source: Green Car Guide).
-ZapMap offers a useful home charging cost calculator amongst the range of tools on its website.
-For a 40kW Nissan LEAF the energy cost for a range of 188 miles is around £6.60 when charged at home, compared to over £22 for an equivalent petrol vehicle.
-For an EV this works out at 3.5p per mile.
+EVs can be more expensive to buy than a petrol or diesel vehicle, but running an electric vehicle can offer savings of up to £100 per 1,000 miles depending on the vehicle and driving conditions.
+Servicing costs are significantly lower too, this can be a saving of around 10p per mile over an internal combustion engine vehicle.

-Public charge points – the publicly accessible charge point network – is growing rapidly.
-ZapMap is a useful source of information to check coverage in your area.
+The number of public charge points – the publicly accessible charge point network – is growing rapidly.
+Zap-Map is a useful source of information to check coverage in your area.
 There are some locally developed sources of information on publicly accessible charge points such as Electric Brighton.

-Many older EV models have a range of 100 miles or less, so it is true that range can be a concern, however battery technology is improving all the time and most new EVs now coming to market offer over 200 miles of range.
+Some older EV models have a range of 100 miles or less, so it is true that range can be a concern, however battery technology is improving all the time and most new EVs now coming to market offer over 250 or 300 miles of range.

-In households with two cars, the first, or main, vehicle travels on average 37 miles per day, with the second vehicle travelling around 13 miles per day.
-So both cars could be EVs, but at least the second car.
+In households with two cars, the first, or main, vehicle travels on average 37 miles per day, with the second vehicle travelling around 13 miles per day – so both cars could be EVs.

 98% of all car journeys are under 50 miles which is well within the range of even the oldest EVs on the road today.
 Research from Delta-ee tells us that only 8% of charging is likely to happen at public charge points over the next decade, with most owners charging at home or at work.